 Dissecting signaling kinetics and regulatory feedback

-Dr. Giorgos Pyrowolakis (Institute of Biology I)
+Dr. Giorgos Pyrowolakis (BIOSS and Institute of Biology I, University of Freiburg)

 Regulatory feedback is critically involved in fine-tuning kinetics and biological output of signaling.
 Our recent work on graded BMP/Smad signaling during Drosophila wing epithelium development identified and characterized a number of conserved feedback regulators that are suggested to adjust the signaling gradient in time and space and to couple signaling output to input.
 Despite extensive work in the system, the kinetics of Smad activation and the impact of regulatory feedback are practically unexplored: It is unclear whether Smad activation displays adaptation, increases over time, or oscillates, and how regulatory feedback might affect Smad activation kinetics in the context of graded signalling.
 These shortcomings are mainly due to experimental limitations in temporal resolution.